Munawwar/ssr-sandbox/README.md

 # SSR Sandbox

-The goal is to contain security exploits / supply chain attacks in frontend JavaScript SSR (server side rendering) code from ever getting access to server resources.
+The goal is to contain security exploits / supply chain attacks in frontend JavaScript SSR (server side rendering) code from ever getting access to server resources (filesystem, env vars, network etc).
 Sandbox implemented with `deno_core`.
 Interestingly this may also allow other programming languages to do JS SSR without using full node.js / deno.

-In other words, the idea is to run frontend JS code run without giving any potential attacker access to environment variables, filesystem APIs or network access.

 ## Performance of example SSR JS bundle